 Be Straightforward About What They Saw

-Alright, this is where the rubbers meet the road.
+All right, this is where the rubbers meet the road.
 You might feel like lying through your teeth, but be honest.
 “It’s important not to teach children anything that they’re going to have to unlearn later,” she says.
 She suggests telling them something truthful that doesn’t give away a lot of detail.
-Like, “that’s a reverse piledriver, kids,” would be a good example of something not to say.
+Like, “That’s a reverse piledriver, kids,” would be a good example of something not to say.

 The Beginning of a Conversation